Gene Therapy for ALD

 Authors: Virginie Bonnamain, Ph.D. and Stephan Kemp, Ph.D.

-- Bone-marrow stem cells were extracted from the patients.
-This procedure is called “apheresis”.
+- Bone marrow stem cells are taken from the patient.
+This process is called “apheresis”.

-- In the laboratory, a normal copy of the ALD gene was inserted in the bone marrow stem cells using a virus derived from HIV.
+- In the laboratory, a normal copy of the ALD gene was inserted into the bone marrow stem cells using a virus derived from HIV.

-- The patients underwent chemotherapy to eradicate their bone marrow to stop it from producing further stem cells.
-This procedure is called “conditioning”.
+- The patients underwent chemotherapy to destroy their bone marrow and stop it from producing more stem cells.
+This is called “conditioning”.

 - They then received an intravenous infusion of their own genetically corrected stem cells carrying the normal ALD gene.